readium/ts-toolkit/navigator/docs/epub/ContentProtection.md

 ### 3. Context Menu
 - Disables right-click context menu to prevent easy access to developer tools
 - Configurable via `disableContextMenu`
+- **Important**: this triggers its own listener when disabled.
+See [Customizing Listeners](./CustomizingListeners.md#contextMenu) for more information.

 ### 4. Drag and Drop
 - Prevents dragging content out of the reader